Papa John's

-Papa John's International, Inc., trading as Papa Johns, is an American pizza restaurant chain.
-As of 2023, it is the fourth largest pizza delivery restaurant chain in the United States, with headquarters in the Louisville, Kentucky and Atlanta, Georgia metropolitan areas.
+Papa John's International, Inc., trading as Papa Johns, is an American pizza restaurant chain founded by John Schnatter in Jeffersonville, Indiana, in 1984.
+The company went public in 1993 and had expanded to 1,500 restaurants by 1997.
+As of 2023, it is the fourth largest pizza delivery restaurant chain in the United States, with headquarters in the Louisville, Kentucky, and Atlanta, Georgia, metropolitan areas.

-Papa John's global presence has reached over 5,500 locations in 49 countries and territories, and it is the world's third-largest pizza delivery company.
+As of March 2022, Papa John's global presence reached over 5,500 locations in 49 countries and territories.
+Schnatter stepped down as CEO in 2018 and later resigned as chairman.
+Robert M. Lynch became CEO in 2019 and Todd Penegor succeeded him in 2024.